Skip to content

 Data encryption

 Everything in transit between your browser, our edge functions, and our database is TLS 1.2 or higher.
-We redirect HTTP → HTTPS on the apex domain and on every operator subdomain.
-HSTS is enabled with a 1-year max-age and we’re submitted to the preload list.
+We redirect HTTP → HTTPS on the apex domain and on every operator subdomain, and HSTS is enabled with a 1-year max-age.

 At rest, Postgres rows and storage buckets are encrypted with AES-256 via the underlying Supabase / cloud-provider managed keys.
 Secrets in application config (Stripe keys, Xero refresh tokens, service-role tokens) are stored in the Supabase Vault, never in plain-text env files in production.